oracle/graal/truffle/docs/TruffleStrings.md

       0x7f).
     * `LATIN-1`: All codepoints in this string are part of the ISO-8859-1 character set (0x00 - 0xff), which is
       equivalent to the union of the Basic Latin and the Latin-1 Supplement Unicode block.
 At least one codepoint in the string is greater than 0x7f.
-Applicable to: ISO-8859-1, UTF-16 and UTF-32.
+Only applicable to ISO-8859-1, UTF-16 and UTF-32.
     * `BMP`: All codepoints in this string are part of the Unicode Basic Multilingual Plane (BMP) (0x0000 - 0xffff).
 At least one codepoint in the string is greater than 0xff.
-Applicable to: UTF-16 and UTF-32.
+Only applicable to UTF-16 and UTF-32.
     * `VALID`: This string is encoded correctly, and contains at least one codepoint outside the other applicable code ranges (e.g. for UTF-8, this means there is one codepoint outside the ASCII range, and for UTF-16 this means that there is one codepoint outside the BMP range).